 Your child must have a complete change of clothes at school at all times.
 We will change out the clothing seasonally according to the weather.
 Please label all clothing with your child’s name.

 Please also pay close attention to the school’s dress code identified in our school’s Parent Handbook.
-Hobgood and Mitchell Neilson have a uniform policy that can be found within their online handbook.
+Hobgood has a uniform policy that can be found within their online handbook.
 That policy is slightly modified for PreK students and you will have been provided with additional information during registration.